farcaster-project/RFCs/02-user-stories.md

 ## Negotiation phase

-### Maker
+### Propose a swap

-A participant who wants to propose a swap to other participants will choose the maker role.
+A participant who wants to propose a swap to other participants will choose the maker role and starts her node.

 The maker starts her node in maker mode and registers all the parameters an offer requires, see below.
 The daemon start listening on a port or creates an onion service, depending on its configuration, and waits for an incoming connection.
 When ready, the daemon prints the *public offer*.
 The public offer contains all the parameters a taker needs to connect.
 The maker can then distribute the public offer over her preferred channels.